The Boston Strangler (film): Plot

-After three murders of elderly women, the victims being strangled and penetrated with foreign objects, the Boston police conclude that they have a serial killer to catch.
+After three murders of elderly women, the victims having been strangled and penetrated with foreign objects, the Boston police conclude that they have a serial killer to catch: the Boston Strangler.
 As the murders stretch over several police jurisdictions, Massachusetts Attorney General Edward W. Brooke appoints John S. Bottomly as head of a "Strangler Bureau" to coordinate the investigation.
 Several suspects are interrogated and released.

 As the body count grows, Bottomly, in desperation, calls in a psychic, Peter Hurkos, who pinpoints Eugene T. O'Rourke, a man who seems to fit the profile.
-The severely masochistic O'Rourke is taken in for psychiatric observation for ten days but nothing implicated him to the murders.
+The severely masochistic O'Rourke is taken in for psychiatric observation for ten days but nothing implicates him in the murders.
 Another murder is committed while O'Rourke is under observation, clearing him of suspicion.

-While the 1963 funeral of John F. Kennedy is on television, Albert DeSalvo leaves his wife and children, under the pretext of work.
+While the 1963 funeral of John F. Kennedy is on television, Albert DeSalvo leaves his wife Irmgard and children, under the pretext of work.
 He gains entry into the apartment of a woman, Dianne Cluny, by posing as a plumber sent by the building supervisor.
 He attacks her, tying her to her bed with rags ripped from her dress.
-DeSalvo is taken aback by the sight of himself in a mirror as he tries to subdue Dianne and she struggles free and bites his hand; DeSalvo flees.
+DeSalvo is taken aback by the sight of himself in a mirror as he tries to subdue Dianne.
+She struggles free and bites his hand; DeSalvo flees.

-He tries to enter the apartment of another woman, only to find that her husband is home.
+He tries to enter the apartment of another woman, but finds that her husband is home.
 DeSalvo is apprehended by a passing police patrol.
 Found incompetent to stand trial for attempted breaking and entering, he is committed to a hospital for psychiatric observation.
-By chance, Bottomly and Detective Phil DiNatale pass by DeSalvo in an elevator, where they had been visiting Dianne, who survived the earlier attack.
-Observing the wound on DeSalvo's hand (Dianne, who survived his attack, could remember biting him but not his appearance), the pair make him a suspect for the Boston Strangler murders.
+By chance, Bottomly and Detective Phil DiNatale pass DeSalvo in an elevator; they had been visiting Dianne, who survived the earlier attack.
+Observing the wound on DeSalvo's hand (Dianne, who survived his attack, could remember biting him but not his appearance), the pair makes him a suspect for the Boston Strangler murders.

 Conventional interrogation is ineffective because the treating physician thinks that DeSalvo suffers from a split personality: he has two identities that are unaware of each other.
 His "normal" personality fabricates memories in place of the memories of murder committed by the "strangler" personality.
-The treating physician thinks that DeSalvo could be made to confront the facts but that the shock risks putting him in a catatonic state.
+The treating physician, Dr. Nagy, thinks that DeSalvo could be forced to confront the facts but that the resulting shock risks putting him in a catatonic state.
 Bottomly expresses the opinion that catatonia would be the second-best thing to a conviction.

-Under the condition, imposed by DeSalvo's defense counsel, that none of what comes to light is admissible evidence in court, Bottomly is allowed a final round of interviews with DeSalvo.
-After several sessions, Bottomly manages to reveal DeSalvo's hidden personality to himself.
+Under the condition imposed by DeSalvo's defense counsel that none of what comes to light is admissible evidence in court, Bottomly is allowed a final round of interviews with DeSalvo.
+After several sessions, Bottomly manages to reveal DeSalvo's hidden personality.
 Reeling from the shock, DeSalvo slips into a catatonic state.